Pytonballoon810/awesome/USAGE.md

 #### Default Preview for Registry Files

-The `default_preview_reg_files.reg` file changes the default action for .reg files to preview them with PowerToys Registry Preview rather than immediately importing them.
+The `registry/default_preview_reg_files.reg` file changes the default action for .reg files to preview them with PowerToys Registry Preview rather than immediately importing them.

 ##### Registry Preview - Prerequisites